U.S. Route 70 in New Mexico

 U.S. Route 70 (US 70) is a part of the U.S. Highway System that travels from Globe, Arizona, east to Atlantic, North Carolina.
 In the U.S. state of New Mexico, US 70 extends from the Arizona state line south of Virden and ends at the Texas state line in Texico.

 Route description

-After entering the state of New Mexico, US 70 heads southeast. after crossing the state line, it serves as the southern terminus for New Mexico State Road 92 (NM 92).
-US 70 does not have another highway junction for 21 mi, where it meets New Mexico State Road 464 (NM 464) and New Mexico State Road 90 (NM 90) 3 mi north of Lordsburg.
-At Lordsburg, US 70 joins with Interstate 10 (I-10) eastbound, splitting off in Las Cruces, and becoming Picacho Avenue in Las Cruces.
-When Picacho Avenue meets Main Street, US 70 follows Main Street northbound.
-US 70 then crosses I-25, and has been upgraded at this point to a controlled-access highway until entering the foothills of the Organ Mountains.
+After entering the state of New Mexico, US 70 heads southeast signed as the Duncan Highway.
+5 mi after crossing the state line, it serves as the southern terminus for New Mexico State Road 92 (NM-92).
+US 70 does not have another highway junction for 21 mi, where it meets New Mexico State Road 464 (NM-464) and New Mexico State Road 90 (NM-90) 3 mi north of Lordsburg.
+At Lordsburg, US 70 joins Business Loop 10 and Motel Drive heading east, and joins Interstate 10 eastbound just outside the city.
+US 70 and I-10 will run concurrently for the next 114 mi before splitting off in Las Cruces at exit 135.
+Signed as Picacho Avenue, US 70 passes through the unincorporated community of Fairacres and crosses the Rio Grande before meeting Main Street, where it follows it northbound.
+US 70 then junctions Interstate 25, signed as the Bataan Memorial Highway, and continues as a controlled-access highway until the town of Organ, before entering the foothills of the Organ Mountains.